bessinnica/Loc-markdig-azuredocs-test/articles/cognitive-services/Academic-Knowledge/GraphSearchMethod.md

 # Graph Search Method

-The **graph search** REST API is used to return a set of academic entities based on the given graph patterns.
+The <strong>graph search</strong> REST API is used to return a set of academic entities based on the given graph patterns.
 The response is a set of graph paths satisfying the user-specified constraints.
-A graph path is an interleaved sequence of graph nodes and edges in the form of _v0, e0, v1, e1, ..., vn_, where _v0_ is the starting node of the path.
+A graph path is an interleaved sequence of graph nodes and edges in the form of <em>v0, e0, v1, e1, ..., vn</em>, where <em>v0</em> is the starting node of the path.

 <br>

 **REST endpoint:**
 ```